scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 ..
 This autoencoder has two layers that compress

-Of course, this is a neural network so there are many hyper-parameters to tune.
+Of course, this is a neural network so there are many hyperparameters to tune.
-Only one hyper-parameter affects the model architecture:
+Only one hyperparameter affects the model architecture:

 * ``estimator__activation``, which specifies the activation the neural network should use.
-This hyper-parameter is varied between 4 different choices, all different types of the rectified linear unit (ReLU) :cite:`relu`, including the leaky ReLU :cite:`leaky-relu`, parametric ReLU :cite:`prelu` and exponential linear units (ELU) :cite:`elu`.
+This hyperparameter is varied between 4 different choices, all different types of the rectified linear unit (ReLU) :cite:`relu`, including the leaky ReLU :cite:`leaky-relu`, parametric ReLU :cite:`prelu` and exponential linear units (ELU) :cite:`elu`.

-There are 6 other hyper-parameters do not influence the model architecture.
+There are 6 other hyperparameters do not influence the model architecture.
-There are 3 discrete hyper-parameters (and 160 combinations of all discrete variables) and 3 contiuous hyper-parameters.
-These hyper-parameters all control finding the optimal model after the architecture is fixed.
-These includes hyper-parameter like the optimizer to use (stochastic gradient descent :cite:`bottou2010large` a.k.a SGD or Adam :cite:`adam`), initialization, regularization and optimizer hyper-parameters like learning rate or momentum.
+There are 3 discrete hyperparameters (and 160 combinations of all discrete variables) and 3 contiuous hyperparameters.
+These hyperparameters all control finding the optimal model after the architecture is fixed.
+These includes hyperparameter like the optimizer to use (stochastic gradient descent :cite:`bottou2010large` a.k.a SGD or Adam :cite:`adam`), initialization, regularization and optimizer hyperparameters like learning rate or momentum.
 Details are in the appendix.

 There are 4 discrete variables with :math:`160` possible combinations.
 For each